-- E-Ink screen is also known as E-paper screen.
-E-Ink eliminates the need for backlighting and therefore power consumption is ultra low.
+- The E-Ink screen is also known as E-paper screen.
+E-Ink eliminates the need for backlighting and therefore power consumption is ultra-low.
 And the E-Ink has an extremely wide viewing angle with very high contrast so that it even can be clearly displayed in direct sunlight.

 - The 2.7” Triple-Color E-Ink Display is an Arduino E-Ink display shield, which contains 264×176 pixels, and can display white/black/red for each pixel.